-15. WHO IS RESPONSIBLE FOR THE POLICY?
+14. WHO IS RESPONSIBLE FOR THE POLICY?

-15.1 The Chief Executive of Newsquest Media Group has overall responsibility for ensuring that this policy complies with our legal and ethical obligations, and that all those under our control comply with it.
+The board of directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.
+The board of directors has approved the policy.
+All such approaches will be treated in confidence.

-- 15.2 The relevant Regional Managing Director has primary and day-to-day responsibility for implementing this policy and for monitoring its use and effectiveness and dealing with any queries on its interpretation.
-Management at all levels are responsible for ensuring that those reporting to them are made aware of and understand this policy and are given adequate training. - 16.
-MONITORING AND REVIEW - 16.1 The Head of Legal monitors the effectiveness and keeps under review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.
-Any improvements identified will be made as soon as possible - 16.2 All workers are responsible for the success of this policy and should ensure they use it to disclose any suspected danger or wrongdoing. - 16.3 Workers are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries should be addressed to the Head of Legal.

-Schedule Potential risk scenarios: 'red flags'
+The Company Secretary has primary and day-to-day responsibility for implementing this policy, and for monitoring its use and effectiveness and dealing with any queries on its interpretation.

+Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and are given adequate and regular training on it.

+15. MONITORING AND REVIEW

+The Company Secretary will monitor the effectiveness and review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.
+Any improvements identified will be made as soon as possible.
+Internal control systems and procedures will be subject to regular audits to provide assurance that they are effective in countering bribery and corruption.

+All workers are responsible for the success of this policy and should ensure they use it to disclose any suspected danger or wrongdoing.

+Workers are invited to comment on this policy and suggest ways in which it might be improved.
+Comments, suggestions and queries should be addressed to the Company Secretary and will be treated in confidence if requested.

+This policy does not form part of any employee's contract of employment and it may be amended at any time.

+APPENDIX: POTENTIAL RISK SCENARIOS: "RED FLAGS"

-The following is a list of possible red flags that may arise during the course of your work for us and which may raise concerns under various anti-bribery and anti-corruption laws.
+The following is a list of possible red flags that may arise during the course of you working for us and which may raise concerns under various anti-bribery and anti-corruption laws.
 The list is not intended to be exhaustive and is for illustrative purposes only.

-If you encounter any of these 'red flags' while working for us, you must report them promptly to your manager or using the procedure set out in the Gannett Ethics Violations Reporting Policy:
+If you encounter any of these red flags while working for us, you must report them promptly to the Company Secretary or using the procedure set out in the whistleblowing policy: